kpoxo6op/cv/cv.md

   Terragrunt-based infrastructure as code, and custom tooling.
 - Provide ongoing maintenance and support for internal tools, monitoring system health and reducing operational toil.
-- Collaborate with cross-functional teams to define user stories, acceptance criteria, and estimates for platform enhancements.
 - Conduct design and code reviews, pair with colleagues to tackle complex technical challenges, and mentor junior engineers.
-- Drive improvements in operational processes, proactively identifying and eliminating repetitive manual work.
 - Serve as part of an on-call rotation, leading incident response, troubleshooting, and postmortems.
-- Advise and guide less experienced team members, sharing knowledge and best practices to foster skill growth.

 #### Achievements

-- Led the rollout of “Project Unicorn,” an AWS-based data platform, using a layered Terragrunt approach to support multiple data domains and ensure consistent best practices.
 - Built bring-your-own CloudBees build agents on AWS, simplifying access to managed accounts and reducing reliance on on-prem solutions.
 - Negotiated with multiple departments to streamline mandatory training, cutting